JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine_dispatchers.md

 1. `suspendingTask` is started and partially executed on **Thread 2**.
 2. `suspendingTask` is suspended when it waits for data fetched from the internet.
 3. After receiving data, `suspendingTask` is resumed, but now it is executed on **Thread 1**.
-4. Execution explicitly switches to the EDT dispatcher and `updateUI` is executed on the UI thread.
+4. Execution explicitly switches to the EDT dispatcher and `updateUI` is executed on EDT.

 > This behavior can result in unexpected consequences for code that relies on thread-specific data and assumes it will execute consistently on the same thread.